catherinepope/papermod/content/workshops/resources/what-to-include-in-your-academic-linkedin-profile.md

 ---
 date: "2025-11-23T11:01:17Z"
 draft: false
-title: "What to Include in Your Academic LinkedIn Profile"
+title: "What Should You Include in Your Academic LinkedIn Profile?"
 tags: ["PhD", "Academic"]
 categories: ["PhD Progress", "Resources"]
 description: "A practical guide to optimising your LinkedIn profile for academic researchers.
 Learn how to structure your headline, About section, and key profile elements to support your research goals, from securing funding to building collaborations."
 keywords: ["LinkedIn for academics", "academic LinkedIn profile", "researcher LinkedIn guide", "LinkedIn for PhD students", "academic networking", "research profile optimisation", "LinkedIn headline for researchers", "academic social media"]
 ShowBreadCrumbs: true
 hideMeta: true
+showToc: true
 ---

 In the good old days, LinkedIn was just for the corporate world.
 Increasingly, though, it's becoming an essential part of your academic web presence.
 Publishers, funders, employers, collaborators, and participants all expect to find your profile.
 Given its commercial emphasis, how can you make LinkedIn serve your research interests?
 In this guide, I'll walk you through the main sections of a LinkedIn profile and suggest how you can use it to your best advantage.